 When you could literally open up an Apple computer with two fingers, and add your own components inside, at your pleasure.
 Because you had paid good money to own it, damn.

 When a new game was really, every time, something new.
 Creating a genre, defining a style.
 (Yes, Brøderbund arcades or Sierra On-Line adventure games, I am talking about you, for instance).
+Before retro was a genre, before retro was a concept.
+Before retro was a thing.

 But really I do not want to mourn the good ol’time gone.